Lost in the Arctic: Plot

 This film is described in 1911 trade publications and in Selig promotional material as a story of adventure in the Eskimos' "land of eternal ice".
 The motion picture, according to reviews and plot descriptions in those publications, opened with snow-covered scenes of a group of Eskimos on a seasonal tribal hunt for game.
 Soon they discover a teenage orphan girl (Columbia Eneutseak) living alone in a hut.
 Very sick and without food, she has little chance of survival, so the tribal members refuse to adopt her into their community.
 They instead invoke the Eskimos' "unwritten law" that imposes a death sentence on anyone who is judged to be "too ill or too aged to participate in the annual hunt".
 In accordance with that law, the orphan is allowed to choose one of two means of death: she may either wander into the surrounding wilderness and be devoured by wolves and bears, or she may be set adrift in an umiak or open canoe without any supplies.
 She chooses the latter.

 After conducting a solemn "'Ceremony of the Walrus Skull'", calling upon the spirits to guide the teenager on her "journey into darkness", tribal members place her into the canoe and launch her into open water bordered by immense fields of solid ice.
-Elsewhere, at the same time, a white explorer named Davis (William Monk) is desperate for food and is trying to spear seals though holes in the ice.
+Elsewhere, at the same time, a white explorer named Davis (William Mong) is desperate for food and is trying to spear seals though holes in the ice.
 He is the lone survivor of a "lost polar expedition", and as he continues his hunt, he suddenly realizes that the large section of ice on which he is standing has broken off from the ice field and is drifting out to sea.
 Seemingly doomed, Davis is later elated to sight the orphan's canoe, which has miraculously drifted toward his ice floe.
 Davis manages to join the girl, whose weak condition has only worsened.
 Captain John Smith (J. C. Smith), another Arctic explorer, is out searching for the lost expedition across the ice-strewn sea.
 Overcoming his own "trials and suffering" in the search, Smith finally locates his colleague and saves him as well as his sick Eskimo companion.